This is the ultimate, step by step Ruby on Rails guide to RSpec testing framework configuration in Ruby on Rails project.

 On top of that, there are some commented-out configuration options:

 The last generated file, spec/rails_helper.rb, is responsible for defining the Ruby on Rails specific configuration.
-Those two are separated for performance reasons, as explained in this rspec-rails dispute.
+Those two are separated for performance reasons.

 The third file does a multitude of helpful things: